 I am confident that the only thing that will interrupt class is an actual household power failure.
 Fortunately, this has only happened a handful of times in 22 years, as I have underground neighborhood wiring.
 Any power outage is coming from some kind of catastrophic storm damage miles away on a main line.
 This rare circumstance would be a unforeseen event that would unfortunately require rescheduling of the classes.

 I have paid for a zoom pro account, however it still has limits.
 I can host a full video/audio group of up to 100 members (99 students and me).
 Beyond that and the event will need to purchase one time add-ons to make more spots available.
-I am able to create a webinar for up to 500 participants (video only and access to the typed chat feature) for an additional $150.
-The fee for 1000 participants the is $340 and then 3000 people for an additional $990.
+I am able to create a “large room” for additional tiered pricing.
+The first tier is 500 participants for an extra $50, then, 1000 participants for $100.
 These prices are zoom driven, and I have no input into them.
-In this situation we would designate up to 10 people as “co hosts”.
-The co hosts can moderate the webinar lecture, keeping an eye on chat room questions and feeding them to me in a more orderly fashion.
+In this situation we would designate guild/organization members as “co hosts”.
+The co hosts can moderate the lecture, keeping an eye on chat room questions and feeding them to me in a more orderly fashion.

+Lecture prices are fixed and only limited by the room caps.
 Classes will be capped at 30 students each.
-Additional students can be added for a $20 per student fee.
+Additional students can be added for a $10 per student fee.

 One person at the host organization will need to be responsible for the zoom links and making sure each paid participant gets an active link.
 No recording will be permitted of class.
 Recording will be disabled and students are expected to be informed that separate recording or redistribution of material is forbidden.